cytechmobile/radicle-migration-tool/README.md

 * FILTER_CREATOR: Migrate issues created by the given username.
 * LOG_LEVEL: The log level of the application (default INFO)
 * STORAGE_FILE_PATH: The path of the storage properties files (default store.properties)
+* DRY_RUN: Run the whole migration process without actually creating the issues in the target Radicle project.

 For example, to run the command in DEBUG mode, you can execute the following command: